 Putting it all together

-Depending on how you are going to frost the cake will determine the amounts of cream to use.
+Depending on how you are going to frost the cake, will determine the amounts of cream to use.
 Add one cup of the whipped cream if you are only using the whipped cream frosting in the middle cake layer.
-Use a third of the whipped cream if you are planning to frost the entire cake with the whipped cream.
-Use one cup for each layer if you are not frosting the side of the cake.
+Use 2 cups of heavy cream you are planning to frost the entire cake with the whipped cream.
+Divide the whipped cream into thirds, 1/3 for the middle, 1/3 for the top, and 1/3 for the sides of the cake.
+Use one cup of whipped cream for each layer if you are not frosting the side of the cake.

 On the bottom cake layer, spread the jam to a smooth and even layer across the cake.
 Add the whipped cream on top of the jam and cake.